PHPerKael/wan2_lora_trainer/README.md

 **Tested and confirmed the already working configurations**:
 * Regular Run with SPDA attention.
-* TORCH compiple (extra nodes) with SPDA attention.
+* TORCH compile (extra nodes) with SPDA attention.

 Failed Lora's configuration:
 * TORCH AND SAGE (not valid config for the moment).